What is the Overton window? I first came across the term in a piece by John Lanchester in the London Review of Books in

 Lanchester said that ideas can start far outside the political mainstream yet later come to seem acceptable.
 He cited Brexit as an example: considered eccentric in 1997, yet enjoying large-scale support in a referendum by 2016.

-Lanchester’s article, by the way, like many LRB pieces, is improbably long: set aside a bit of time if you want actually to read it.
+Lanchester’s article, by the way, like many LRB pieces, is improbably long: set aside a bit of time if you want to read it.

 A recent piece at the splendid “Flip Chart Fairy Tales” blog (recommended: often a source of illuminating graphs, charts and views) entitled “Breaking the Overton Window“, also noted how opinions can change.
-The author argues that the Overton Window (“the range of policies that politicians deem to be politically acceptable”) has moved over recent decades towards libertarian, right-wing policies which do not obviously overlap with established political parties.
+The author argues that for politicians and commentators the Overton Window has moved over recent decades towards libertarian, right-wing policies which do not obviously overlap with established political parties.
 By contrast, the views of voters have moved in the opposite direction, towards more authoritarian and left-wing ideas – likewise not corresponding clearly to existing parties.
 This tendency, he argues, a) is a move away from traditional “left-wing” and “right-wing” categorisations; and b) should lead politicians to shift towards those authoritative and left wing policies if they are not to leave voters alienated from politics.

 What has this got to do with social media, and why does the Overton window matter?